Fewer Americans sign contracts to buy homes in April - News Break

 SILVER SPRING, Md. — (AP) — Fewer Americans signed contracts to buy homes in April as a lack of supply continues to foil would-be buyers.

 The National Association of Realtors’ index of pending home sales fell 4.4% to 106.2 in April, a third straight sluggish month after nearly a year-long rebound from the depths of the pandemic.
-The decline this month was far greater than economists were expecting heading into the summer.
+The decline this month was much more than economists were expecting heading into the summer.

-While there are plenty of people looking to buy, there are not as many people willing to pack up and leave their current homes.
-That has led to a near record-low number of houses on the market.
+While many people are looking to upgrade, not as many people are willing to pack up and leave their current homes, resulting in a record-low number of houses on the market.
 That lack of inventory — along with sky-high costs for building materials like lumber — has pushed prices of new and existing homes to record highs.

-And properties were on the market for just 17 days in April, and nearly 90% of homes sold were on the market for less than a month, according to NAR.
-About half of all U.S. houses are selling above their list price, twice as many as two years ago, according to the real estate brokerage Redfin.

-Competition for homes is fierce as individual investors and Wall Street firms jump into the market at the same time that millennials are doing the same in greater numbers.
-Combine that with worker and materials shortages that limit builders’ production and you get rapidly rising home prices.

-The hyper-competitive market has been especially hard on first-time homebuyers, who are accounting for fewer and fewer purchases.
+The hyper-competitive market is especially hard on first-time homebuyers, who are accounting for fewer and fewer purchases.

 Of the four major U.S. regions, only the Midwest — which has the most affordable houses — showed a gain in contract signings from the previous month.